sentinel-hub/sentinelhub-js/README.md

 ### Stitching images

 Services limit the size of the output image per request (5000px for OGC and 2500px for Processing API).
 If we need a bigger image, we can issue multiple requests and stitch the results together in a canvas.
-A utility method `getHugeMap` allows us to do that seemlessly.
+A utility method `getHugeMap` allows us to do that seamlessly.

 IMPORTANT: be careful with the image sizes as a big image could consume a lot of processing units.
 There is no limit imposed by this method.